-In order to make progress a child may only require some additionalscaffolding of the plans for
+In order to make progress a child may only require some additional scaffolding of the plans for the whole class.
+The scaffolding may involve modifying Learning objectives, teaching styles and access strategies.

 Under these circumstances, a child's needs will be provided for within the whole class planning frameworks and individual target setting.
 Scaffolding will be recorded in the daily planning by the class teacher.